henry-the-vietnamese/check-prime/README.md

 n, add 1 to the variable divisible.
 When the loop is finished, if the variable divisible is equal to 2 (means only 1 and n is divisible by n), then n is prime.

-# Extended code to determine the quality of each algorithm
+# Extended code to compare algorithms
 In order to create a list of all prime numbers less than 10000 from those defined functions, I first make an empty list, then use a for loop in the range between 2 and 10000.
 If i fits the defined function, append i to that list.
 The